blane13brown/blane13brown.github.io/README.md

   -	Random black square below controls, may confuse users into thinking it has functionality (could possibly be a camera)
   -	Current floor can be hard to read since its white text on a bright blue background
   -	Elevator only “dings” when travelling between floors.
 A voice relaying what floor its currently on would better help those who are visually impaired
+- What the design does well:
+  -	Floor control buttons provide obvious feedback when pressed
+  -	Braille is used to help visually impaired use the elevator
+  -	Feedback is provided to let you know your current floor location
+  -	One simple help button, some elevators have multiple, and this may confuse users
+  -	Emergency button is colored red
+  -	Information board above controls letting users know what is located on each floor
+  -	Some floors have additional labels beyond numbers